raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 sense.show_message( str(temp) )
 ```

-The `str()` part converts the temperature from a number into text so that the Sense HAT can display it.
+The `str()` part converts the temperature from a number into text so that the Astro Pi can display it.

 + You can also display the temperature as part of another message, like this.
 The parts of the message are joined together with a `+`.